Skip advert

 Advertisement - Article continues below

 Under the metal, the B10 uses Leapmotor’s new B platform and its latest ‘Leap 3.5’ electrical architecture.
-This new technology will serve as the underpinnings for a variety of new models that Leapmotor is planning to launch in 2025, which we should learn more about at Paris.
+This technology will serve as the underpinnings for a variety of new models that Leapmotor is planning to launch in 2025, which we should learn more about at Paris.
+Technical details including range and power figures of the B10 are yet to be announced.

 The Leapmotor brand was founded in 2015 and has grown to become one of the largest EV start-ups in China.
 It’s now targeting Europe thanks to a joint venture with the Stellantis Group, which operates several major brands including Citroen, Peugeot, Vauxhall, Alfa Romeo and Maserati